Right now, a seismic shift is happening when it comes to addressing gender inequality.

 The clock’s been ticking on the abuse of power.
 Stand in solidarity with women across every industry to say #TIMESUP on abuse, harassment, and assault. #TIMESUP on oppression and marginalization. #TIMESUP on misrepresentation and underrepresentation.
 Sign the solidarity letter and donate to the #TIMESUP Legal Defense Fund.
 Link in bio.

 A brand new movement created in the wake of #MeToo seeks to address the systemic inequalities and injustices women experience in the workplace around the world.
 Times Up will raise awareness about these experiences AND provide valuable subsidies towards legal support for individuals that bring legal action against perpetrators of sexual harassment or related retaliation in the workplace.
-To find out how you can get involved, check out their site.

 Poverty is Sexist